SolidDesignNet/rp1210test/README.md

 Usage: rp1210test <COMMAND>

 Commands:
-  list
-  log
-  server
-  ping
-  tx
-  rx
-  help    Print this message or the help of the given subcommand(s)
+  list    List available RP1210 adapters log     Log all traffic on specified adapter server  Respond to commands from other instances of rp1210test ping    Test latency tx      Test sending bandwidth rx      Test receiving bandwidth help    Print this message or the help of the given subcommand(s)

 Options: